-FLOW-3D has many numerical modeling capabilities ideal for engineers interested in improving coating performance.
+FLOW-3D‘s numerical modeling capabilities are ideal for engineers interested in improving coating performance.
 Computational simulation is an excellent way to study the relative importance and effect of different physical processes affecting coating flows.
 In physical tests it is not always possible to separate processes or arbitrarily adjust the magnitudes of those processes.
 In this section, we discuss FLOW-3D‘s treatment of static and dynamic contact angles in the context of rivulet formation, fingering, evaporation, contact-line movement over rough surfaces and fluid absorption.

 Static and Dynamic Contact Angles

 FLOW-3D can capture the hydrophobicity of a fluid by accurately computing the dynamic contact angle as a function of the static contact angle, set as an input, and the relevant forces acting at the free surface interface.
 The simulation below shows the effect that the static contact angle has on the dynamic contact angle as a droplet moves down an incline.

 The impact and absorption of a droplet onto a paper substrate can be studied with computational fluid dynamics software.
 Here, FLOW-3D is used to simulate droplet impingement on a fibrous bed, looking at the propagation of the fluid front as it relates to surface tension, contact angle, and viscosity.